GetMATFit

 Basic: NT, also known as P-DTR, is an advanced neurological therapy that helps the body correct faulty movement patterns, reduce pain, and improve performance by "resetting" how the brain interprets signals from muscles, tendons, and joints.

-Scientific: Developed by Dr. José Palomar, Nt/P-DTR is a neuro-functional rehabilitation system based on proprioceptive reflex testing and recalibration.
+Scientific: Developed by Dr. José Palomar, NT/P-DTR is a neuro-functional rehabilitation system based on proprioceptive reflex testing and recalibration.
 It targets dysfunctional mechanoreceptors (Golgi tendon organs, muscle spindles, joint receptors) and nociceptors to restore optimal neuromuscular communication.

 Sources: